A solution to the Cauchy dual subnormality problem for 2-isometries: Introduction

+It is worth mentioning that the question of subnormality of $2$-isometric operators has a simple solution.
+This is due to the following more general result which is a direct consequence of \cite[Lemma 1]{R-0}: if $T\in \B(\hh)$ is a subnormal $($or, more generally, a normaloid\/$)$ operator which is $2$-hyperexpansive, then $T$ is an isometry.

-For future reference, we explicitly state two celebrated criteria for subnormality of bounded operators, the first of which is due to Agler (see \cite[Theorem 3.1]{Ag}), while the other is essentially due to Lambert (see \cite{lam}; see also \cite[Proposition 2.3]{St1}).
-It is worth mentioning that in view of the Hausdorff moment theorem (see \cite[Theorem 4.6.11]{B-C-R}), these two results are equivalent. \begin{theorem} An operator $S\in \B(\hh)$ is a subnormal contraction if and only if the following inequalities hold
+For future reference, we explicitly state two celebrated criteria for subnormality of bounded operators that are due to Lambert and Agler, respectively.
+It is worth pointing out that in view of the Hausdorff moment theorem (see \cite[Theorem~ 4.6.11]{B-C-R}), these two results are equivalent. \begin{theorem}[\mbox{\cite{lam}, \cite[Proposition~ 2.3]{St1}}] An operator $S\in \B(\hh)$ is subnormal if and only if for every $f\in \hh,$ the sequence $\{\|S^n f\|^2\}_{n=0}^{\infty}$ is a Stieltjes moment sequence, i.e., there exists a positive Borel measure $\mu_f$ on $[0,\infty)$ such that